open-xml-templating/docxtemplater/docs/source/async.rst

         doc.compile(); // You need to compile your document first.
     }
     catch (error) {
-        var e = {
+        // The error thrown here contains additional information when logged with JSON.stringify (it contains a properties object). var e = {
             message: error.message,
             name: error.name,